How to: Migrate extensibility projects to Visual Studio 2017

 There are four columns in the Excel sheet: Component Name, ComponentId, Version, and Binary / File Names.
 You can use the filters to search and find specific components and binaries.

 For all your references, first determine which ones are in the core editor (Microsoft.VisualStudio.Component.CoreEditor) component.
 At minimum, we require the core editor component to be specified as a prerequisite for all extensions.
-Of the references that are left that are not in core editor, add filters in the Binaries / Files Names section to find components that have any of the subset of those references.
+Of the references that are left that are not in core editor, add filters in the Binaries / Files Names section to find components that have any of the subsets of those references.

 - If you have a debugger extension and know that your project has a reference to VSDebugEng.dll and VSDebug.dll, click on the filter button in the Binaries / Files Names header.
 Search for "VSDebugEng.dll" and select OK.
 Next click on the filter button in the Binaries / Files Names header again and search for "VSDebug.dll".
 Select the checkbox Add current selection to filter and select OK.
 Now look through the Component Name to find a component that is most related to your extension type.
 In this example, you would chose the Just-In-Time debugger and add it to your vsixmanifest.